gutara11/Hello-World/README.md

 My name is Guram,
 I live in Brooklyn,
-I speak English, Georgian, and Russian
+I speak English, Georgian, and Russian.